paciorek/future-kubernetes/README.md

 It can be helpful to know how to get a terminal session in your pods or in the virtual machines that host your pods.

 You can access the running pods via `kubectl` like this.
-First we'll set environment variables that hold the names of the scheduler (aka master) pod and the worker pods.
+First we'll set environment variables that hold the names of the scheduler (aka main) pod and the worker pods.

 ```
 export SCHEDULER=$(kubectl get pod --namespace default -o jsonpath='{.items[?(@.metadata.labels.component=="scheduler")].metadata.name}')